snowflakedb/pdo_snowflake/README.rst

    .. code-block:: none
    **Note**
-    The driver will use easy logging's settings when :code:`log_level` or :code:`log_path` or both not specified in php.ini.
+    The driver will use Easy Logging's settings when :code:`log_level` or :code:`log_path` or both are not specified in php.ini.

-Next, navigate to php.ini to set the path for :code:`sf_client_config.json`:
+Next, edit php.ini to define the value for :code:`pdo_snowflake.clientconfigfile`. :code:`pdo_snowflake.clientconfigfile` specifies the location of the Easy Logging configuration file.
+This is similar to other settings such as :code:`pdo_snowflake.logdir` and :code:`pdo_snowflake.loglevel`.

 .. code-block:: ini